Smells (Bottom): Plot

-One Friday night Richie and Eddie return home from a disappointing night on the pull – Richie's bird lies to him, claiming to be a lesbian, he even waste half hour on two women by prancing up & down, winking clenching his buttocks backwards & forwards to the gents he was going until the pair of women gone off with the other blokes and Eddie's been kicked in the testicles for stuffing a vodka bottle in front of his trousers shouting (Whoo-Hoo!
-Were you looking for the Eiffel Tower girls?).
+One Friday night, Richie and Eddie return home from a disappointing night "on the pull"; Richie's "bird" lies to him, claiming to be a lesbian, and he wastes half an hour on two women by winking, clenching his buttocks, and prancing backwards and forwards to the gents, until the pair of women left with two other men and Eddie was kicked in the testicles for stuffing a Vimto bottle down his trousers and shouting "Whoo-Hoo!
+Were you looking for the Eiffel Tower girls?", Despite the fact that he got a result of a free drink for "a kick in the knackers and a vodka and tonic in the face", as Eddie once said "Always keep your mouth open when you're insulting a lady".
 In a desperate attempt to get a girlfriend, the two write a "lonely hearts" advert for Richie to put in the local paper.
 After trying several ideas including "Ugly Virgin Desperately Seeks Sex of Any Description", "Hot Young Buck", "Foxy Stoat Seeks Pig", "Foxy Stoat on the Prowl", "Musky Sly Old Foxy Stoat" and finally "Minky Musky Sly Old Stoaty Stoaty Stoat" the two give up.
 Richie then spots an advert for a revolutionary new sex spray.
-The next day the pair visit the local sex-shop in order to buy a can each.
+The next day the pair visit the local sex shop in order to buy a can each.

 That night the pair prepare to go out.
 Richie uses up his biros drawing on chest hair; however, he has to use a green pen, as he has used all the black pens ink on his legs; while in the bathroom, Eddie shaves his tongue.
-Eddie attempts to remove Richie's nasal hair (at Richie's request) using a pair of pliers.
-However he ends up throwing Richie around the room, this in turn leads to a fight between the two, until Richie stops it by saying they should take it out on the 'birds' later.
+Eddie attempts to remove Richie's nasal hair (at Richie's request) using a pair of pliers (because they didn't have "Tweezers").
+However, he ends up throwing Richie around the room, this in turn leads to a fight between the two, until Richie stops it by saying they should take it out on the "birds" later.
 Both apply the sex spray liberally and Richie fantasises about finally "doing it".
-Eddie slowly becomes inebriated on the spray, after spraying it into his mouth.

-The pair then venture to their local pub, "The Lamb and Flag", where Richie attempts to pick up the wife (Harriet Thorpe) of a large man (Clive Mantle).
+The pair then venture to their local pub, The Lamb and Flag, where Richie mistakenly attempts to pick up the wife (Harriet Thorpe) of a large man (Clive Mantle).
 He and Eddie pretend to be insane in order to prevent him from beating them up, but not before Richie has his testicles crushed by the man.
 They then pursue two young women (Cindy Shelley and Carla Mendonça) sat nearby, who are eager for them to leave.
-They leave them – in a less than subtle fashion – in order to buy condoms.
-In the toilet, Richie is punched by the large man.
+They leave them, in a less than subtle fashion, in order to buy condoms.
+In the toilet, Richie is punched by the large man, Eddie slowly becomes inebriated on the spray, after spraying it into his mouth.